neuroelf/isicarchive/README.md

 ### Local cache folder
-Since a lot of the data that can be retrieved from the archive (API) is relatively static--that is, it will not change between uses of the API--you can keep a locally cached copy, which will speed up processing of data on the next call you use the same image or annotation, for instance.
+Since a lot of the data that can be retrieved from the archive (API) is static--that is, for instance images won't change between uses of the API--you can keep a locally cached copy, which will speed up processing of data on the next call you use the same image or annotation, for instance.
 To do so, please add the ```cache_folder``` parameter to the call, like so: